Loading...

 Lab 13: Log Management and Troubleshooting with journalctl

-Investigate cron execution issues by querying systemd journal logs with targeted unit filters and priority views.
-Validate evidence across journalctl output and classic log files, then confirm how log rotation is triggered and controlled.
+Investigate cron execution issues by querying the systemd journal with unit filters and priority views.
+Correlate evidence across journal output and classic log files, then confirm how log rotation is invoked and where rotation policy is defined.

 troubleshooting services core